Chapter 3 Re-using your code: loops and functions

 Image (CC0) by Kaidi Chen.

-Exactly the same syntax—install.packages("stringr")—is also used for re-installing it.
+Exactly the same syntax—install.packages("praise")—is also used for re-installing it.
 You may want to re-install it if a newer version comes out, of if you upgrade your R and receive warnings about the package being built under a previous version of R.

 After installation, the easiest way to get access to the provided functions is by loading the package: